ReX-XAI/ReX/CONTRIBUTING.md

 Write some release notes explaining the changes incorporated in this release.
 Github offers the option to [automatically generate release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) based on PRs merged in since the last release, which can be a good starting point.
-Here is [one possible example](https://gist.github.com/andreasonny83/24c733ae50cadf00fcf83bc8beaa8e6a) of how release notes can be structuredm, to give some ideas of what to include.
+Here is [one possible example](https://gist.github.com/andreasonny83/24c733ae50cadf00fcf83bc8beaa8e6a) of how release notes can be structured, to give some ideas of what to include.

 The release can be saved as a draft.
 When you are ready, use the "Publish release" button to publish the release and trigger the Github Actions workflow that will publish it to PyPI.